Bradley Dale Peveto: Head coach at Northwestern State

 On December 18, 2008, Peveto was hired as he head football coach at Northwestern State.
 After a winless 2009 season, Peveto led the Demons to consecutive 5–6 seasons.
-On November 19, 2012, Peveto was fired as head coach of the Demons after he a 4–7 season.
+On November 19, 2012, Peveto was fired as head coach of the Demons after their 4–7 season.
 During his tenure at Northwestern State, he compiled an overall record of 14–30.